flownexus-lwm2m/flownexus/doc/source/deploy.rst

 ....................

 This section contains the required one-time manual bootstrap steps for a new server.
-After these steps are complete, normal application deployments are handled by GitHub Actions.
+After that, normal deployments are handled by GitHub Actions via ``deploy/deploy-flownexus``.

 1. Install required packages: